civicrm/composer-compile-plugin/doc/site-build.md

 }
 ```

+Note: The root-package is automatically included in the whitelist.

 ## Passthru

 The "passthru" mode indicates whether to display console-output from the underlying compilation tasks.
 It may be set as an environment-variable: